 Answer: The programme area specific on youth inclusion (see Terms of Reference section 1.4) requires that the programme addresses youth inclusion, but it is for the Fund Operator to decide how to do this.
-Youth inclusion can be addressed using any of the programme components (see Chapter 5 of the Manual for Fund Operators).
+Youth inclusion can be addressed using any of the programme components (see Chapter 5 of the Manual for Fund Operators of the Active Citizens Fund).
 It is up to the bidder to propose how this is best covered considering the country context.